jerry955071/NanoPreP/docs/source/usage.rst

 Step 5.
 Read Reorientation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Read strands are determined based on the orientation of aligned adapter/primer sequences.
+Read strands are determined based on the orientation of aligned adapters/primers.
-Adapter/primer sequences should be provided in the sense direction.
+Adapter/primer sequences should be provided in the sense direction (:code:`--p5_sense` , :code:`--p3_sense`).
-Reads aligned to the reverse complement are classified as antisense.
+Reads are determined antisense if adapters/primers are aligned in the antisense direction.

 Reorientation can be performed using :code:`--orientation [0, 1, -1]`: